 Billy tentatively spoke up.
 “Look, I’m ready to do my part, I just—” “You just what?”
 Sally barked.
 “You’re finally ready to do your part?
 Well, I’m ready to stop hearing excuses!”

-An alternative way to express overlapping dialogue is to separate different characters’ dialogue into short phrases, with each phrase on its own line.
+An alternative way to express overlapping dialogue is to separate different characters’ dialogue into short phrases, with each phrase on its own line and dialogue tag.
 Between this formatting and the use of ellipses, you can easily show how the dialogue overlap.
 This technique is particularly handy for ongoing dialogue in which the characters keep cutting each other off.

 Writing dialogue interruptions